linasmnew/react-graceful-image/README.md

 }
 ```

-**3**: Below code snippet will load the given image, while the image loads it will display an SVG placeholder of 150px width and 150px height.
+**3**: Below code snippet will load the given image, while the image loads it will display a light grey (default) SVG placeholder.
 If loading the image fails, then it will retry loading the image again for a maximum of 15 times, with initial delay of 3 seconds which will then increase to 6 seconds, then to 9 seconds, then to 12 seconds, and so on.

 ```js
 import React, { Component } from 'react'